Vega Jane: The Keeper (U.K.: The Maze of Monsters)

-The Width of the World
+The Width of the World (U.K.: The Rebels' Revolt)

 The third novel follows the story directly after the ending of The Keeper with the companions escaping the Quag and heading towards a modern-looking town.
 The plot focuses on Vega's family history and her fight against the 'Maladon' an evil race that are enslaving the minds of people.
 After escaping the Quag, Vega, Delph, and Petra arrive in a modern town that they come to learn is called True.
 True is a town of modern innovation, extremely different to the primitive village of Wormwood.
 The companions are then attacked by the Maladon, this confuses Vega and she discovers that a mark on her hand that she obtained in the Quag is acting as a beacon to the Maladon; however, Vega is able to place a magical glove on her hand which prevents the mark from drawing the Maladon's attention.
 The companions then discover that the Maladon are enslaving the residents of True by brainwashing them so they remain docile and submissive.
 They are attacked by the Maladon again and fly away to a clearing in a wood, there they find a house owned by Vega's ancestors, they learn that the house is somehow invisible to the Maladons.
 They decide to stay at the house while they plan an attack on the Maladons.
 Vega follows a Maladon to a castle where she witnesses them turning magical people into slaves by draining their power into a bottle.
 Vega returns to the castle along with Delph and Petra where they then steal bottles of power belonging to the magical people, including a bottle with her grandfathers name on it.
 Vega then decides to return the power of those that have been turned into slaves and train them to create an army of sorcerers.
 Vega is later visited by the ghost of Morrigone who tells her that the Maladon destroyed Wormwood and killed almost everyone; she uses a spell to teleport to Wormwood and finds the town in ruins.
 She learns from the only surviving resident Thansius, that her brother, John, was taken and not killed.
 She then vows to take her revenge.